Deeper Roots | Season 2, Episode 3: The Winemakers

 Thanks to Jeanne and the Firefly Coffeehouse for hosting us for episode two of Inside Wisconsin’s Deeper Roots with Blain’s Farm and Fleet.
 If you’d like to learn more about Jeanne and the Firefly Coffeehouse and to see what their current cheese board selections are, visit their website.
 For more episodes of Deeper Roots, check out the Deeper Roots blog posts or Inside Wisconsin’s YouTube channel and subscribe.

-Read More July 27, 2023 | Blain's Farm & FleetIn this episode of Deeper Roots, Trevor meets a family who has been making maple syrup for seven generations.
+Read More December 11, 2025 | Blain's Farm & FleetIn this episode of Deeper Roots, Trevor meets a family who has been making maple syrup for seven generations.

-Read More October 5, 2022 | Blain's Farm & FleetIn this episode of Deeper Roots, Trevor visits Jane's Journey Home for Dogs, a sanctuary focused on providing a happy life for aging dogs.
+Read More May 2, 2024 | Blain's Farm & FleetIn this episode of Deeper Roots, Trevor visits Jane's Journey Home for Dogs, a sanctuary focused on providing a happy life for aging dogs.

-Read More April 18, 2024 | Blain's Farm & FleetIn this episode of Deeper Roots, discover the story of the Duck Inn, from its speakeasy roots to becoming an iconic Wisconsin supper club.
+Read More April 18, 2024 | Blain's Farm & FleetIn this episode of Deeper Roots, Trevor meets sisters Amy and Anne, owners of the Del-Bar Supper Club.
+Learn about its family-owned history.

-Read More August 8, 2024 | Blain's Farm & FleetIn this episode of Deeper Roots, Trevor explores what life was like in the 1800s with Old World Wisconsin's Living History Coordinator.
+Read More January 25, 2024 | Blain's Farm & FleetIn this episode of Deeper Roots, Trevor sits down with Sid Cook, a fourth-generation cheesemaker at Carr Valley Cheese.

-Read More December 26, 2024 | Blain's Farm & Fleet
+Read More February 6, 2025 | Blain's Farm & Fleet